Dogs in Cars and Dogs Abandoned in Houses

 Because of the urgency relating to such matters both the Dog Wardens and the Police may respond to such complaints but will always liaise with the RSPCA at the earliest opportunity.

-Advice from the RSPCA - Dogs Die in Hot Cars
+RSPCA - Dogs Die in Hot Cars

 Who are responsible for dogs abandoned in a house?